MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/multi-tenant-management-partner.md

 After accepting the invitation, the user is automatically added as a Primary admin for this customer's tenant.

-To review the configuration for this tenant, select the customer the **Customers** list.
+To review the configuration for this tenant, select the customer in the **Customers** list.

 ## Off-boarding customers